bcgov/cas-registration/docs/compliance/penalties.md

 GGEAPAR Interest is applied to any supplementary obligation created after the compliance deadline.
 It can _only_ apply to supplementary obligations.
-GGEAPAR Interest is calculated from the day after the compliance deadline until the date that the supplementary obligation is met, using Prime + 3% as the base for each day it is considered late.
+GGEAPAR Interest is calculated from the day after the compliance deadline until the date that the supplementary obligation is met, using an annual rate of Prime + 3% as the base for each day it is considered late.

 Example: